ekingery/My-Yahoo-Source-to-OPML-Generator/README.markdown

 My Yahoo Source to OPML Generator
 =================================

-Converts My Yahoo Source code to OPML for importing into other web services
+Converts My Yahoo Source code to OPML for importing into other feed readers
 ---------------------------------------------------------------------------

 http://gen-opml.ekingery.com/